 *Check out this short feature on the American History Museum by Crosscut.

-- 2019 Seattle Office of Arts & Culture's Mayor's Arts Award
+- 2019 City of Seattle, Mayor Arts Award

 Special Thanks to Seattle-Limbe Sister City Association (SLSCA) and First AME Church of Seattle for your support and collaboration.